Wealth building

 Strategy overview

-- Building wealth for low- and moderate-income households: Wealth is distributed extremely inequitably in the United States, with the top 10 percent of households holding nearly 76 percent of wealth, compared to the bottom 50 percent of American households, which hold about 1 percent of wealth.
-Strategies to increase wealth for lower-income households include subsidized savings programs and renter and shared-equity programs.
+- Building wealth for low- and moderate-income households: Wealth is distributed extremely inequitably in the United States.
+The top 10 percent of households hold 67 percent of total wealth, while the bottom 50 percent of American households hold about 2.5 percent of total wealth.
+The wealth gap is particularly pronounced between racial groups, largely due to racist policies that historically shut out Black communities and others from wealth-building opportunities.
+Strategies to increase wealth for lower-income households vary widely–some help families grow their financial assets through subsidized savings programs, while others focus on housing.

 - Matching savings: Individual development accounts (IDAs) are subsidized savings accounts for low- and moderate-income households.
 When participants deposit money into their IDA, the program sponsor deposits a matching contribution.
 These matching funds are eligible for withdrawal for qualified expenditures like home purchases, postsecondary education, and small business development.